Contentstack-Solutions/Find-Replace-App/README.md

 - Copy the localhost link for your App Url  http://localhost:8000 (for running the app locally)

 ####  Hosted app
-- This can also be hosted on any platform of your choice.
+- This App can be hosted on any platform of your choice.

 ##### Create App Build